excile2127/DarknessFalls/README.md

 #### Death's Door Attack

 If the player has no torchlight remaining, they are on "death's door".
-They cannot double jump, double dash, or torch attack.
-However, their sword instantly kills enemies, whether they were stunned or not.
+They cannot double dash or double attack.
+However, their sword attack is replaced by another that instantly kills enemies, whether they were stunned or not.

 ![Death's Door Attack](READMEGIFs/deathsDoorAttack.gif)